 How Accurate Are Professor Jiang Xueqin's Predictions?

 Professor Jiang Xueqin is a Yale-educated geopolitical analyst who has taught at Tsinghua University and Peking University.
-Through his Predictive History YouTube channel, he has published over 24 video lectures covering topics from the collapse of the American Empire and the rise of Pax Judaica to the restructuring of global alliances and the onset of World War III.
-This page examines his track record.
+Through his Predictive History YouTube channel, he has published lectures covering topics from the collapse of the American Empire and the rise of Pax Judaica to the restructuring of global alliances and the onset of World War III.
+This page examines his track record on the 333 specific, falsifiable predictions extracted from those lectures.

-Between April 2024 and March 2026, Professor Jiang made at least 111 distinct, verifiable geopolitical predictions across these lectures.
-We have extracted each prediction from the original YouTube transcripts, timestamped it, categorized it by topic, and tracked its outcome as real-world events unfolded.
+Every prediction is timestamped to the exact video and moment it was made, categorized by topic, and tracked as real-world events unfold.
 The result is one of the most comprehensive public accuracy analyses of any geopolitical forecaster working today.

 Overall Accuracy Score

-Out of the 21 predictions that have been definitively resolved (confirmed, partially confirmed, or wrong), 18 were at least partially correct and only 3 were clearly falsified.
-This gives Professor Jiang a roughly 86% accuracy rate on predictions where we can assess the outcome.
-It is worth noting that 81 predictions remain pending, many of which concern events projected for 2026 and beyond, so this number will evolve as geopolitical developments continue.
+Out of the 26 predictions that have been definitively resolved (confirmed, partially confirmed, or wrong), 23 were at least partially correct and 3 were clearly falsified.
+That gives Professor Jiang a 88% accuracy rate on predictions where we can assess the outcome.
+298 predictions remain pending — many concern events projected for 2026 and beyond, so this number will continue to evolve as geopolitical developments unfold.

-The partially confirmed category includes predictions where the broad thrust was correct but specific details differed, or where events are still developing in the direction Jiang predicted but have not yet fully materialized.
+The partially confirmed category includes predictions where the broad thrust was correct but specific details differed, or where events are developing in the predicted direction but have not yet fully materialized.
 We count these separately from fully confirmed predictions to maintain analytical rigor.

-These are predictions that have been verified by real-world events.
+These have been verified by real-world events.
 Each one is traceable to a specific lecture with a timestamp, and the confirming evidence is documented on our main tracker.
+Click any prediction ID for the full detail page.

 Credibility comes from transparency.
 We track what Professor Jiang got wrong with the same rigor as what he got right.
 Hiding failures would undermine the entire purpose of this project.